caplin/project-templates/trading-template/README.md

 ## How to report issues with the template
-To report an issue with the template, please contact Caplin Support or [raise an issue](https://github.com/caplin/project-templates/issues) on GitHub.
+To report an issue with the template, please contact Caplin Support or [raise an issue](https://github.com/caplin/project-templates/issues) on Github.